mathiasmellemstuen/fractal_renderer/README.md

 ## Building

 In the terms of building, it is recommended to build in release mode `cargo build --release`, as rendering fractals can be heavy, and the optimizations will significantly speed up the rendering process.
-It is required that `FFmpeg`, `clang` and `pkg-config` are already installed on your system for being able to build.
-Go [here](https://github.com/zmwangx/rust-ffmpeg/wiki/Notes-on-building#dependencies) for further instructions on how to install these dependencies.

 ## Contribute